nylas/nylas-nodejs/README.md

 Contributing
 ----

 We'd love your help making the Nylas Node.js bindings better.
 Join the Google Group for project updates and feature discussion.
-We also hang out in #nylas on irc.freenode.net, or you can email support@nylas.com.
+We also hang out on the [Nylas community Slack channel](http://nylas-slack-invite.heroku.com/), or you can email support@nylas.com.

 Please sign the [Contributor License Agreement](https://www.nylas.com/cla.html) before submitting pull requests.
 (It's similar to other projects, like NodeJS or Meteor.)